 NOTE: Refunds of tuition and fees due to individual dropped courses will be granted only for drops occurring in the first five (5) days of the semester.

-Students who withdraw from all courses or discontinue enrollment during the Fall or Spring semesters should begin the process at the Hendrix Clinic and Counseling Center.
+Students who withdraw from all courses or discontinue enrollment during the Fall or Spring semesters should begin the process at the Academic Support Center.
 Those students who wish to withdraw during the Summer Sessions should report to the Records Office, Owens Hall 104.

 Refunds of tuition and fees for total withdrawals from the University are based on the following schedules as established by the MnSCU Board, the University, or the Federal Statutory Refund policies for students receiving Title IV aid: